rdfostrich/article-jws2018-ostrich/content/evaluation.md

 #### Compressibility

-[](#results-ostrich-compressability) shows the compressibility of datasets without auxiliary indexes.
+[](#results-ostrich-compressability) presents the compressibility of datasets without auxiliary indexes, showing that OSTRICH and the HDT-based approaches significantly improve compressibility compared to the original N-Triples serialization.
 We omitted the results from the Jena-based approaches in this table, as all compressed sizes were in all cases two to three times larger than the N-Triples compression.